andcol0806/Fundamentals-01/GameOfLife10/README.md

-You need the Minim Sound Library in Processing to run this:
+You need the Minim Sound Library in Processing to run this.<br>
 Open Processing: Tools / Add tool / Libraries / Minim

 ### Click image for YouTube video